Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Experiments

-\paragraph{Cross-lingual Generalization.} Table~\ref{table.mldr} reports the nDCG@10 on the MLDR datasets across three language models.
+\paragraph{Cross-lingual and multi-hop generalization.} Table~\ref{table.mldr} reports the nDCG@10 on the MLDR datasets across three language models.
 We exclude Phi-4 as the model is not intended to support multilingual use \citep{phihf}.
 To ensure compatibility, we evaluate only languages that are supported by all three models.
 With the same set of CoRe heads detected using a subset of the NQ dataset, CoRe-R shows major improvement in the re-ranking accuracy over all baselines.
 For Mistral 7B, both ICR and QR-R underperform the retriever baseline on average, while CoRe-R achieves an average improvement of 2.8 points.
 For Llama-3.1 8B and Granite-3.2 8B, CoRe-R attains the best nDCG@10 scores on all languages with an exception of German for Granite.
-Overall, CoRe-R demonstrates consistent cross-lingual gains beyond English, underscoring the strong generalization ability of CoRe heads.
+Figure~\ref{fig.musique} depicts the Recall@5 score on the multi-hop dataset MuSiQue, and CoRe-R continues to deliver the highest accuracy across all models with an average gain of $2.5$ points over ICR and $1.2$ points over QR-R (see Appendix~\ref{app.multihop} for more results).
+Overall, CoRe-R demonstrates consistent gains on both cross-lingual and multi-hop tasks, underscoring the strong generalization ability of CoRe heads.

-\paragraph{Less Is More: Re-Ranking with Few CoRe Heads.} Figure~\ref{fig.beir} illustrates the re-ranking performance as a function of the number of retrieval heads across three models.
-Across all settings, CoRe-R consistently outperforms ICR, demonstrating the effectiveness of CoRe heads for relevance ranking across all models.
-For Mistral 7B, CoRe-R substantially outperforms QR-R in performance for any number of retrieval heads.
-With Llama-3.1 8B (Figure~\ref{fig.beir.llama}), QR-R and CoRe-R are comparable in the re-ranking performance for six or fewer number of retrieval heads, but CoRe-R at $8$ heads surpasses QR-R. Interestingly, with Phi-4 (Figure~\ref{fig.beir.phi}), although QR-R and CoRe-R deliver close average nDCG@10 scores with top $8$ retrieval heads ($51.7$ vs. $52.1$), CoRe-R has a very strong re-ranking performance even with one single attention head ($52.1$), outperforming QR-R at all head levels.
+\paragraph{Long context scalability.} Figure~\ref{fig.long.context.mistral} and Figure~\ref{fig.long.context.llama} report the average accuracy on BEIR benchmark under varying context lengths.
+Across all settings, CoRe-R consistently outperforms both ICR and QR-R. For Mistral 7B, all methods experience noticeable degradation as the context length increases.
+This trend aligns with prior observations that the Mistral 7B model is not robust under long-context settings, e.g., attempts to extend its context window through long-context fine-tuning have been shown to degrade model quality~\citep{scale2024longcontext}.
+For {Llama-3.1 8B}, both baselines also show mild degradation at longer context lengths.
+In contrast, CoRe-R continues to improve as context grows, further widening the performance gap.
+This behavior highlights the strong scalability of CoRe heads and their ability to effectively leverage longer retrieval contexts.